 - Meanwhile, permitted scouts are looking for Loggerheads that are coming ashore to nest.

-- When a scout spots one, the group is led to the location and allowed to observe while the turtle is laying her eggs.
+- If a scout spots one, the group is led to the location and allowed to observe while the turtle is laying her eggs.